andrewyur/kagi-dev-project/readme.md

     - [x] migrate RssData and RssFeed classes to pydantic
     - [x] structured output for openai
     - [x] add channel title and channel description queries
-  - [ ] implement caching for each rss feed to reduce the use of the LLM for initial construction
+  - [x] implement caching for each rss feed to reduce the use of the LLM for initial construction
-- [ ] go over code, and make things readable
+- [x] go over code, and make things readable
-  - [ ] move the classes into their own js files in static/
-  - [ ] standardize url-input and input-url
-  - [ ] make further use of message flashing
+  - [x] make further use of message flashing
-  - [ ] better exception handling
+  - [x] better exception handling
-- [ ] Add authn & authz with Authelia
+- [x] Add authn & authz with cookies
-  - [ ] add auth modals to base html layout and their corresponding js
-    - [ ] login modal
-    - [ ] reset password modal
-    - [ ] figure out how to only load js when the modals are opened
-  - [ ] add a nav bar with login/logout buttons
+  - [x] add a nav bar with login/logout buttons
-  - [ ] CRUD operations for feeds in the user api
+  - [x] CRUD operations for feeds in the user api
-  - [ ] page to display all feeds created by a user
+  - [x] page to display all feeds created by a user
-  - [ ] require user to be the creator of the feed to edit
+  - [x] require user to be the creator of the feed to edit
 - [ ] Configure everything for prod
   - [ ] production server
   - [ ] js bundler/minifiers & other file compression